kelshadarby/sweater_weather/README.md

 ## Running the tests
 __To run the entire test suite on your local machine run the following command__
 ```
-$ rspec
+$ bundle exec rspec
 ```

-Note: You may need to prepend this command with `bundle exec`
+Note: You may be able to run this command using just `exec`

 __To run a specific test file run the following command__